Group and Individual Therapy: What Are the Benefits?

 - More comfortable pace: Because the therapist and individual work together in one-on-one sessions, the pace can be adjusted for the person without worrying about moving too fast or too slow.

 - Easier scheduling: People can schedule therapy sessions around their schedule, so there are fewer issues with fitting therapy into their day-to-day life.

 There are some disadvantages associated with individual therapy sessions, such as:

 - Expense: Individual therapy sessions are typically more expensive than group sessions.

-- Nowhere to hide: Because the individual is the sole focus of the therapist, they must participate throughout the entire session and are responsible for doing the work on their own.
+- Increased transparency.
+Because the individual is the sole focus of the therapist, they must participate throughout the entire session and are responsible for doing the work on their own.

 - One viewpoint: Even though therapists are the “experts” in their chosen field, participating only in individual sessions does not allow the person to get multiple viewpoints from others who share similar issues.